 Put check marks next to available tracks that you wish to display, and remove check marks next to tracks that you wish to hide.
 Tracks are added to the views in the same order in which their boxes are checked in the Tracks panel.
 This means that the position of a track may change when its box is unchecked and then checked again.
 In the Alignment or Strategy view(s) click on the plus sign next to the track name to reveal it.
-To expand/ collapse selected tracks Click the plus/minus signs () to the left of the sequence name.
+To expand/ collapse selected tracks Click the plus/minus signs () /) to the left of the sequence name.
 In the Alignment view , you can also right-click on a track and choose Expand or Collapse .
 To expand/ collapse all tracks in the Alignment view Right-click anywhere in the Alignment view and choose Expand All or "Collapse All.
-To hide tracks To hide a specific track from all views, uncheck the box next to the name of the track in the Tracks panel (see top row of this table).
+To hide tracks Do one of the following: To hide a specific track from all views, uncheck the box next to the name of the track in the Tracks panel (see top row of this table).
 To hide a specific track in one view only, right-click on the track within that view and choose Hide Track.
 To remove a selected track as if unchecking its box in the Tracks panel, use Edit > Delete or press the Delete key.
 To change the order of tracks in a view Open a sequence row to view its track.
 Then drag a track label (e.g. "Features") to the desired position among the other tracks and drop it there.
 Note that if you turn off some tracks in the Tracks panel and add them again later, they will appear in the order in which their boxes were checked.
 To change options for a track See Edit track options.
 To change track height or spacing between tracks See Change track height or spacing between tracks.
-To manually rename a single selected track Select a track in the Alignment or Strategy view, then right-click on it and choose Rename .
-Alternatively, select the track name and choose Edit > Rename .
-The Choose Label dialog opens with the Display drop-down menu set to Custom label .